Williams sisters rivalry

 Venus Williams (left) and Serena Williams (right).

 The Williams sisters rivalry was a tennis rivalry between sisters Venus Williams (born June 17, 1980) and Serena Williams (born September 26, 1981).
-They were coached by their father, Richard Williams, whose tennis knowledge came from reading books and watching professional tennis matches.
-Venus and Serena are regarded as two of the world's best tennis players for over two decades.
-They met 31 times in professional tournaments between 1998 and 2020, with Serena leading their overall head-to-head 19–12, as well as 9-3 in finals, 11-5 at the majors, and 7-2 in major finals.
+They were coached by their father, Richard Williams, whose tennis knowledge came from reading books and watching professional matches.
+Venus and Serena are regarded as two of the greatest tennis players of all time.
+They met 31 times in professional tournaments between 1998 and 2020, with Serena leading their overall head-to-head 19–12, as well as 9–3 in finals, 11–5 at the majors, and 7–2 in major finals.

 Both sisters have been ranked world No. 1 in singles: Venus for a total of 11 weeks, between 25 February 2002 and 7 July 2002.
-The next day, 8 July 2002, Serena would replace her big sister at №1 and remain there for 57 consecutive weeks, until 10 August 2003.
-Serena wouldn't hold the №1-ranking for another 5 years, regaining it on 8 September 2008.
-Over the next 2 years Serena would spend 66 weeks at the apex of the WTA Tour, with her fifth stint ending on 10/10/10 (10 October 2010).
-Her sixth stint wouldn't be until 2013, but beginning on 18 September 2013, Serena would occupy the penthouse of the WTA Tour's singles rankings for 186-consecutive weeks (tying Steffi Graf's record), ending on 11 September 2016.
-In all, Serena held the №1-ranking for a total of 319 weeks, joining Graf (377) and Martina Navratilova (332) as the only women over 300 weeks.
+The next day, 8 July 2002, Serena would replace her sister at No. 1 and remain there for 57 consecutive weeks, until 10 August 2003.
+In all, Serena held the No. 1 ranking for a total of 319 weeks, joining Steffi Graf (377) and Martina Navratilova (332) as the only women to hold it for over 300 weeks.
 Venus has won 49 singles titles from 83 finals, and Serena won 73 titles from 98 finals, throughout their respective careers which spanned three decades.